ericdai5/globaldesign/src/pages/en/introduction.md

 ## Get Started

-Here are some information to get you started learning more about designing cross-cultural and international products.
+Here's some information to get you started learning more about designing cross-cultural and international products.

 Enjoy! 🌎🌏🌍